briis/meteobridge/README.md

 * Sensor
 * Binary Sensor

+## BREAKING
+Sensors and configuration options have changed a lot, so if you already have this Integration installed with a lower version number than 2.0, you **must** remove it first and restart Home Assistant.

 ## Requirements
 This Custom Integration requires that you have a *Meteobridge HW Device* connected to a Weather Station on your local Network.